RealPage - Leasing, Renewals and eSign

 Matrix of overlapping requirements

-Research from auditing existing flows, legal compliance, and leasing manager interviews culminated in a matrix that exposed overlaps, redundancies and clear opportunities, not only to simplify but assisted in the generation of a larger RealPage's lifetime renter value.
+Research from auditing existing flows, legal compliance, and leasing manager interviews culminated in a matrix that exposed overlaps, redundancies and clear opportunities, not only to simplify but assisted in the generation of v1 of RealPage's lifetime renter value. (see below)

 “Forms can be fun-ctional”

 Forms are product surfaces, not admin tasks.
-Treat them with care and attention and appropriate cognitive chunking, not administrative overhead.
+Treat them with care and attention, and if they ever feel like administrative overhead, that's an opportunity for a different approach.

 Execution